 An outstanding example of informational prioritization is the Green Infrastructure Prioritization Tool created by the Pima Association of Governments in Pima County, Arizona.
-This resource allows project planners and other users to identify relationships between typical stormwater-related values (e.g., impervious cover, land use, flow depth and direction) and important community needs or values (e.g., park and open space deficits, shade canopy gaps and heat island impacts).
-Visualizing these relationships, and the locations where they occur, can help identify opportunities for multi-benefit green infrastructure projects, engage important community stakeholders, and uncover non-traditional funding or financing sources that can help deliver stormwater management projects.
+This resource allows project planners and other users to identify relationships between typical stormwater-related values (e.g., impervious cover; land use; water flow, depth and direction) and important community needs or values (e.g., park and open space deficits, shade canopy gaps and heat island impacts).
+Visualizing these relationships and the locations where they occur can help identify opportunities for multi-benefit green infrastructure projects, engage important community stakeholders and uncover non-traditional funding or financing sources that can help deliver stormwater management projects.

-PART TWO:

-NON-TRADITIONAL FINANCING FOR WATER SYSTEMS
+PART TWO: NON-TRADITIONAL FINANCING FOR WATER SYSTEMS

 Traditionally, investments in California community water infrastructure have been funded in two ways: water utility debt financing through issuance of municipal-grade bonds or through grants and loans provided by state agencies, particularly the Clean Water and Drinking Water State Revolving Loan Funds managed by the State Water Resources Control Board.
-These sources of capital are typically matched, or repaid, from water service rate revenue or property tax revenues.
-While these traditional public funding approaches have enabled the construction of considerable water infrastructure across the state, DACs face challenges in accessing these typically limited funds which are consistently insufficient to meet demand.
-In 2019, for example, the Clean Water State Revolving Loan Fund received applications for \$7 billion worth of projects but was able to provide \$600 million in funding.
+These sources of capital are typically matched or repaid from water service rate revenue or property tax revenues.
+While these traditional public funding approaches have enabled the construction of considerable water infrastructure across the state, DACs face challenges in accessing these limited funds.
+In 2019, for example, the Clean Water State Revolving Loan Fund received applications for \$7 billion worth of projects but was able to provide only \$600 million in funding.

 Recognizing that public funding will never be sufficient to meet water infrastructure investment demand, there is a growing interest in engaging the comparatively greater resources within the private sector.
-Private investors, particularly impact investors, or investors committed to funding projects with social and environmental benefit, collectively have access to more capital than government agencies.
-Private financing may be a pathway to overcome funding limitations and implement community and watershed enhancement projects at a large scale.
+Private investors, particularly impact investors-the investors committed to funding projects with social and environmental benefit-collectively have access to more capital than government agencies.
+Private financing may be a pathway to overcome funding limitations and to implement community and watershed enhancement projects at a large scale.
 A recent report indicates that rather than too many projects competing for this financing, too few projects are seeking private investors, leaving a considerable resource underutilized.

 Additionally, partnering with philanthropic foundations or donors can be especially beneficial for low-income communities.
 In general, there are two pathways through which philanthropic foundations provide financial support to their grantees and partners.
 The first, and most common, is through competitive grants.
 Foundations typically have regular grant application and award cycles in which they invite applications.
-These applications tend to be less onerous than those required by state and federal funding agencies and foundation staff tend to be accessible for questions and assistance.
+These applications tend to be less onerous than those required by state and federal funding agencies, and foundation staff tend to be accessible for questions and assistance.
 Early coordination and contact with these staff can be valuable.
-One important distinction of philanthropic grants-they are typically disbursed in one lump sum up front.
+One important distinction of philanthropic grants is that they are typically disbursed in one lump sum up front.
 They are not reimbursement grants as administered by government programs.
 As such, they are highly flexible and do not always impose the burden of carrying costs while awaiting payment of invoices, which is often a significant barrier to DAC water systems being able to fiscally manage government grants.

-The second, relatively underutilized method foundations use to provide funding is direct investment of the foundation's principal through Program Related Investments, or Mission Related Investments.
-Program and Mission Related Investments typically take the form of below market rate loans or loan guarantees to organizations, agencies or businesses undertaking projects or programs that advance the foundation's strategic area of interest.
+The second method foundations use to provide funding is direct investment of the foundation's principal through program related investments, or mission related investments.
+Program and mission related investments typically take the form of below market rate loans or loan guarantees to organizations, agencies or businesses undertaking projects or programs that advance the foundation's strategic area of interest.
 These investments are typically of a larger amount than competitive grants and allow foundations to partner with private sector actors to achieve social or environmental outcomes.